metauni/metauni.github.io/about/index.md

 ## Seminar-first

 Metauni is a seminar-first institution.
 Seminars are live social events, where a small group of people work towards understanding a topic.
 They are about a personal journey, which unfolds over years.
+As an institution, our primary goal is to **make metauni seminars great**.
+We view classes, replays, AI agents and our code infrastructure as ways to servie that mission: for example, our class on algebraic geometry raised the general level of geometry knowledge in the community, which has helped those attending the [Singular Learning Theory](https://metauni.org/slt) seminar.

 ## Not always free